mahitua/alx-low_level_programming/0x01-variables_if_else_while/README.md

-s is a low level programming if else while loop
+s is a hello loop if else if